Turning and turning in the widening gyre

 I recognized that thought as bullshit.

 I’ve moved into a guest house.
 I can see the surf about 100 yards away from my new bedroom window.
 When I awoke during the first night I could hear it.
-After that, I became as accustomed to that sound as I am back home in Jersey City to the fire and ambulance sirens as they pass under my window.
-You can used to anything if you just stop thinking about it.
+In the mights that followed, I became as accustomed to that sound as I am back home in Jersey City to the fire and ambulance sirens as they pass under my window.
+You can get used to anything if you just stop thinking about it.

 You were expecting some juicy photos of them, weren’t you?
 Shame on you.